Znack/front-end-tips/css.md

 #### Don't use styles from external sources
  CDN is not extremely useful.
 Possibility that user's browser has already cached the library with appropriate version is very low

-#### Don't use @import directive for loading styles
+#### Don't use @import directive for loading styles in the production CSS
- You are better to concatenate all files with Gulp or Webpack
+ Although nothing bad will happen if use imports that will be replace with such tools like Webpack

 #### Divide all `.css` files into separate modules
  Each module should have less than 500 lines